Kuga

 OwnStory

 A live product that turns photos, videos, and voice notes into a private story page people unlock with one QR scan — for gifts, weddings, memorials, birthdays.
 Real users, real traffic, no app required.
-I led the 3-month pivot that shipped it as three production surfaces.
+I contribute to the AI infrastructure behind the platform.

 May 3, 2026